Lower Greensand Group

 The Lower Greensand Group is a geological unit present across large areas of Southern England.
-It was deposited during the Aptian and Albian stages of the Early Cretaceous.
+It was deposited during the Aptian and Albian ages of the Early Cretaceous.
 It predominantly consists of sandstone and unconsolidated sand that were deposited in shallow marine conditions.

 Lithology

 The Lower Greensand typically comprises loose, unconsolidated sandstone (termed rubblestone/rubble in construction) and sands of varying grain size with subordinate amounts of siltstones, mudstones (containing smectites and similar) and limestones.
 The name "greensand" is derived from the presence of the green coloured mineral glauconite, which forms in shallow marine conditions.

 In the Weald of East Sussex the lowermost part of the group is recognised by green glauconitic clays with a basal bed of phosphate nodules.
 These clays are overlain by green sandy clays and silts and finally homogeneous fine grained sands.
 The sediments are noted to become increasingly fine grained and glauconitic to the east.